alexnimo/Nimo-Awesome_repo/Nimo-Awesome_repo.md

           <li>MeterPwrShell - automated Tool That Generate A Powershell Oneliner That Can Create Meterpreter Shell On Metasploit,Bypass AMSI,Bypass Firewall,Bypass UAC,And Bypass Windows Defender: https://github.com/GetRektBoy724/MeterPwrShell</li>
           <li>SigFlip -  tool for patching authenticode signed PE files (exe, dll, sys ..etc) in a way that doesn't affect or break the existing authenticode signature, in other words you can change PE file checksum/hash by embedding data (i.e shellcode) without breaking the file signature, integrity checks or PE file functionality: https://github.com/med0x2e/SigFlip</li>
           <li>awesome-linux-rootkits: https://github.com/milabs/awesome-linux-rootkits</li>
+          <li>Koppeling - a demonstration of advanced DLL hijack techniques.
+It was released in conjunction with the "Adaptive DLL Hijacking" blog post: https://github.com/monoxgas/Koppeling</li>
       </span>
      </p3>
           </ul>